This post may contain affiliate links.

 I always say that the worse it gets the better the stories, but I wasn’t happy with safety on this ride at all, particularly not for my children.
-We’d been in Nepal almost 3 months and taken plenty of long-distance bus rides so I’d not being precious here.
+We’d been in Nepal almost 3 months and taken plenty of long-distance bus rides so I’m not being precious here.

 This jeep wasn’t good, the booking agent lied to us and Nepali roads are challenging.
-In general I’d prefer to take a bus in Nepal.
+In general, I’d prefer to take a bus in Nepal.

-Of course the scenery was stunning and the experience was a memorable one.
+Of course, the scenery was stunning and the experience was a memorable one.
 This is real travel, it’s not always easy but it’s always worth it.

 A huge modern border control complex marked the entry into another world.
 Goodbye Nepal, hello China.

 We met our Tibetan guide, our faultless escort for the next 8 days filled us in on Tibetan customs while keeping well away from politics.

 A comfortable modern Tibetan styled hotel.
 The next morning we set off into Tibet proper, passing the tree line, travelling up onto and into the Tibetan Plateau.

 Here’s the thing, it’s not a plateau at all.
 It’s not flat.

 We had all just completed high altitude treks with the kids, Everest Base Camp and Annapurna Circuit, along with spending extended time in Kathmandu (which is at 1300 m) so we did OK.
 Others suffered more.

-The next few days saw us spending up to 9 hours per day driving.
+Some days saw us spending up to 9 hours per day driving.
 It sounds a lot and it is, but it was enjoyable.

 The landscape, traditional villages, animals, lakes and people kept me staring out of the window.
 Likewise the changes brought in by the Chinese development were there to see.